import logging

 return bands

-frame = self._spec.frame if ref_frame is None else ref_frame
+flux_arr = self._spec.flux.data if self._spec.norm_flux is None else self._spec.flux.data * self._spec.norm_flux

 else: